-While most in the community experience the benefit of personal health services, few fully appreciate the significant contribution to our well being made by public health teams around the country.
+While most in the community experience the benefit of personal health services, it has taken a global pandemic for many to fully appreciate the significant contribution to our well being made by public health teams around the country.
 Our lawyers have worked with public health services on a wide range of issues, reflecting the diverse and complex work undertaken.
 We have advised on infectious disease management, smoke free legislation, food safety and health screening.
 We have represented public health providers in various courts, including liquor licencing appeals, public health related judicial reviews and a private prosecution of a public health officer.
 Our lawyers are experts in the management of personal information and operation of the Official Information Act.

 Public health practitioners operate within a unique set of legal frameworks.
 Their interventions can be heavily scrutinised, whether by legal challenge, complaint or publicity.
 Public health staff must be familiar with their powers and functions, and equipped to comply with statutory, administrative and common law obligations.
 Our lawyers are immersed in the sector and have extensive experience supporting public health clinicians with case management and complex compliance issues.

 When it comes to public health:

 - Serving public, not personal, interests changes everything

 - Good process is essential for sound decision making.

 We work with the following groups in relation to Public health law: